Optimizing contract workflow efficiency with automated processes

 Contracts are the basis of any business relationship, and their management involves more than just putting ink to paper.

 Contracts go through various stages, from a contract request to termination or renewal.
 And managing these contracts?
 It’s not just about keeping them in a drawer somewhere.
 It’s about tracking their progress through the various stages of their lifecycle.
+Before diving into how you can effectively manage your contracts, you need to have a clear understanding of the different stages of the contract lifecycle.
+Here’s a quick breakdown:

 1. Contract negotiations and drafting